scottvr/gtrsnipe/README.md

 # gtrsnipe
 (pronounced "guttersnipe")

-Convert to and from .mid, .abc, .vexx, and .tab files.
+Convert to and from .mid, .abc, .vex, and .tab files.

 ### What?